mmaximo33/challenge_bp/README.md

 ### 4 Show the data of the generated orders in the FE

 The data generated in the previous tasks is displayed in the **root url** of the project

+The implicit requirements of this task are in preparation, see issue #4

 <img src="docs/img/show_data_fe.png" height="400" >